-Mia Haglund is a candidate in the European Parliament elections for the Left Alliance in Finland.
-The election is held on May 23rd.
-In order to vote Mia you need to be a Finnish citizen.
+Mia Haglund is a candidate in the municipal elections for the Left Alliance in Helsinki.

 - Mia works as the Secretary General of the Nordic Green Left.

 - She is a member of the Helsinki city council and urban environment committee.

 - She has a Master of Social Sciences in Sociology from the University of Helsinki.

 - Co-hosts one of the most popular podcasts in Finland, a feminist and anti-capitalist show called Omaa luokkaa.

 Mia completed elementary school in Swedish, middle school in Norwegian and high school in English.
 Mia is bilingual in Finnish and Swedish and has excellent skills in English and Norwegian.
 She can hold a (very) basic conversation in German and has some elementary skills in Spanish.

 I dedicate my time to promote housing for all, combating climate change and movements toward emancipation.

 Born and raised in Helsinki, I learned to appreciate quality education that is available to everyone and urban planning that works against social segregation.
 No matter your profession, income or background – Helsinki is a city for us all.